How to Display Preserved Letters and Handwritten Recipes

 I could have just stuck these sheets in frames, hung them up, and called it a day, but since it’s entirely possible the ink would fade over time from the sunlight and light bulbs, I used this UV laminating film to preserve the ink’s integrity.
 (You can use it for preserving your kids’ art as they grow up too.)

-UPDATE: Once you put laminating film on a letter or handwritten recipe, there’s no going back, so as an alternative, you can instead lightly spray the paper with Krylon UV-Resistant Clear Gloss.
-Be sure to follow the directions on the back of the can.
+UPDATE: Once you put laminating film on a letter or handwritten recipe, there’s no going back, so as an alternative, you can use UV blocking acrylic in a frame (Home Depot will cut it to the size you need in-store).

 How to preserve handwritten recipes and letters for framing